qgadrian/safeboda_challenge/README.md

 * The promo code radius should be configurable
 * To test the validity of the promo code, expose an endpoint that accept origin, destination, the promo code.
 The api should return the promo code details and a polyline using the destination and origin if promo code is valid and an error otherwise.

+### Considerations

+In order to keep simplicity of the implementation, take note of the following
+considerations:

+* **There is no pagination** implemented for the feature `get all promo codes` to keep the implementation as simple as possible.
+A production ready application **should implement pagination**.

 ## Prepare your system

 This project uses [asdf](https://github.com/asdf-vm/asdf) for tool version